MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nf-dbgmodel-idebughostmemory2-writepointers.md

 ## -description

- Takes a number of pointers as held in unsigned 64-bit values, truncates them to the native pointer size of the target, and writes them into the address space of the target as defined by the inpassed context and location.
+Takes a number of pointers as held in unsigned 64-bit values, truncates them to the native pointer size of the target,and writes them into the address space of the target as defined by the inpassed context and location.

 ## -parameters